onurbaran/fluent-plugin-redislistener/README.md

 # fluent-plugin-redislistener
-Redis list listener plugin for Fluentd
+Redis list input plugin for Fluentd

+Sometimes you need persist your event/log messages while using redis->fluentd.

 ## Installation :